 Level 3

 Different types of program awards may carry specialized funding vehicle regulations.
-As an example, the SBIR program requires certain ownership requirements, and the Principal Investigator (PI) must be primarily employed from the entity receiving the award.
-ARPA-E’s typically carry cost-sharing requirements that are generally not found in SBIRs.
+As an example, the SBIR program requires certain ownership requirements and the Principal Investigator (PI) is required to derive the majority of his salary from the entity receiving the award.
+ARPA-E’s carry cost-sharing requirements that are generally not found in SBIRs.

 As a basic overview, this whitepaper only addresses “Level 1” subject matter—general overview accounting and administrative requirements required by the FAR and CAS.